rAum/aoc2023/README.md

 # aoc2023

-advent of code 2023 solutions - solved to learn rust, so likely a very bad code.
+advent of code 2023 solutions - likely a very very bad code, as the goal is to explore Rust.